-The Ultimate Kogin Collection - my latest book
+The Ultimate Kogin Collection

 Discover the beautiful Japanese pattern darning technique kogin and how it can be used to create stunning stitched and quilted projects.
 Kogin is a variety of the popular Japanese embroidery technique sashiko and is rapidly becoming as popular as its 'big sister'.
 Originally used to add warmth and beauty to clothing around Hirosaki city in Aomori prefecture, it has experienced several revivals since the mid twentieth century and is no longer only stitched in white on indigo but embraces colourful threads and fabrics as well.